Avialmonanay/Team-Generator/README.md

 Required fields for Engineer are "Name", "Employeer ID", "Email", "Github Profile Name", and "Github profile URL" This will allow you to quickly access the users profile and send them emails.

-Required fields for "Intern" are "Name", "Employeer ID", "Email", and "School.
+Required fields for "Intern" are "Name", "Employeer ID", "Email", and "School".

 Required fields for "Other" are "Name", "Employeer ID", "Email", and "Phone Number".